-Google and Aclima want to map the world's air pollution with Street View cars | VentureBeat
+Google and Aclima want to map the world’s air pollution with Street View cars

 “We’ve been working with Aclima to test the technology for years, and we’re excited that we are ready to take the next steps to begin this new phase: expanding to more places around the world with the Street View fleet,” said Karin Tuxen-Bettman, program manager for Google Earth Outreach, in a press release.
 “These measurements can provide cities with new neighborhood-level insights to help cities accelerate efforts in their transition to smarter, healthier cities.”

 It is worth pointing out that many cities already leverage “static” air quality sensors; however, those are usually not widespread and don’t collect data at street level, where people walk and breathe.
 This is why Google’s roaming Street View vehicles are useful — they capture data at various points, at different times of day, and they do so at street level.
-Crucially, the program doesn‘t involve much extra expense — Google Street View cars are already meandering through streets and thoroughfares around the world, so making additional use of the vehicles is a good idea.
+Crucially, the program doesn‘t involve much extra expense — Google Street View cars are already meandering through streets and thoroughfares around the world, so making additional use of the vehicles makes sense.

-Google’s initial expansion of its air quality-sensing smarts will including 50 vehicles and will kick off later this year in the U.S. and as-yet undetermined markets further afield.
-Google has already partnered with another environmental sensor network company, called Air Monitors, for a similar project involving Street View cars in London, which has one of the worst air quality records in Europe.
+Google’s initial expansion of its air quality-sensing smarts will including 50 vehicles and will kick off later this year in the U.S. and yet to be determined markets further afield.
+Google has already partnered with the EDF for a similar project involving Street View cars in London, which has one of the worst air quality records in Europe, so don’t be surprised if the U.K. capital and other European cities are on its radar.

 Aclima’s sensors will capture data including carbon dioxide (CO2), carbon monoxide (CO), nitric oxide (NO), nitrogen dioxide (NO2), ozone (O3), and particulate matter (PM2.5).